Commercial Opportunities in a Renaissance of Self-Hosting

 Cost: "AWS margins:"

-• On-Prem: $100-$200/year - annual cost before amortization of the 4 core, 16GB memory, 1TB storage Lenovo M715q in the picture ($80 on eBay + $1-10/mo of electricity).
+• On-Prem: $100-$200/year - annual cost before amortization of the 4 core, 16GB memory, 1TB storage Lenovo M715q in the picture ($80 on eBay + $1-10/mo of electricity depending on load).

 • AWS EC2: $1,117.34/year - annual cost of a t4g.xlarge equivalent EC2 instance ($0.1344/hr * 8760hrs/year)